YosysHQ/picorv32/README.md

 at the cost of adding an additional clock cycle delay to the conditional branch instructions.

+*Note: Enabling this parameter will be most effective when retiming (aka "register balancing") is enabled in the synthesis flow.*

+#### TWO_CYCLE_ALU (default = 0)

+This adds an additional FF stage in the ALU data path, improving timing at the cost of an additional clock cycle for all instructions that use the ALU.

+*Note: Enabling this parameter will be most effective when retiming (aka "register balancing") is enabled in the synthesis flow.*

 #### CATCH_MISALIGN (default = 1)

 Set this to 0 to disable the circuitry for catching misaligned memory